-Despite the consolidation that ad tech and the PR agencies that serve it have seen over the past several years, the space remains extremely crowded.
-You can see this by taking a quick look at the evolution of the Lumascape–every year it grows.
-There are now thousands of companies that specialize in digital advertising, creating a lot of competition for partners and vendors.
-Not only are there the giants– Amazon, Facebook, and Google– who gobble up most of the dollars, but there are smaller companies that are more niche in the solutions the provide.
+Despite the consolidation that ad tech and the PR agencies that serve it have seen in recent years, the space remains extremely crowded.
+You can see this by taking a quick look at the evolution of the Lumascape; every year it grows.
+There are now thousands of companies that specialize in digital advertising, creating fierce competition for partners and vendors.
+It’s dominated by giants — Amazon, Facebook, and Google — who gobble up most of the dollars, but there are smaller companies that provide niche solutions.
 Many focus on specific areas like channels or identity.
-To stand out from a crowd of thousands, companies need to put their best foot forward with the right ad tech PR.
+To stand out from the crowd, those companies need to put their best foot forward with the right ad tech PR.
 We recommend the following tactics to help ad tech businesses differentiate themselves from competitors.

 Offer a distinct point of view on hot-button issues

 Nothing gets more attention than a contrarian viewpoint on a hot topic in the news.
 PR should monitor accepted points of view is for relevant topics and check to see if any members of the senior team feel differently.
 Note that the POV needs to be authentic, however; a quick take for the sake of being contrarian won’t work if it isn’t thoughtful and sincere.
 A POV offers currency for proactive pitching as well as content development.
 If your company is willing to say what others won’t, you have found a megaphone.